pvinis/doing/index.md

 ### Command not found

-If running `doing` after a successful install gives you a "command not found" error, then your gem path isn't in your $PATH, meaning the system can't find it.
+If running `doing` after a successful install gives you a "command not found" error, then your gem path isn't in your `$PATH`, meaning the system can't find it.
 To locate the gem and link it into your path, you can try this:

     cd $GEM_PATH/bin
     ln -s doing /usr/local/bin/